stevenf7/IsaacSim/README.md

 ## Starting Cache

 After a reboot you will need to:
-- Start omniverse launcher
+- Start Omniverse Launcher
 - go to [localhost:3080/cache](http://localhost:3080/cache).
 - Stop and Start the cache service
-- Start isaac-sim and use like normal
+- Start Isaac Sim and use like normal

 > If the cache icon in the upper right of isaac sim says ``CACHE: ON`` but becomes ``CACHE: OFF`` after startup, stop and start the cache service from the web ui.
 Isaac sim also need to be restarted